Why we do what we do

 - ensure a rapid response to urgent improvement needs.

-- SEO visits will take the form of a combination of face-to-face and virtual visits, with the content and type of visits agreed between the SEO and school leaders.
+Standards and Excellence Partner visits will take the form of a combination of face-to-face and virtual visits, with the content and type of visits agreed between the Standards and Excellence Partner and school leaders.
 Support is flexible, and activities in visits will vary according to need.
 These could include, but are not limited to:

 - Feedback on the school’s self-evaluation, evidence and key strengths and priorities linked to the Ofsted education inspection framework.